Staley leads South Carolina over UConn for second NCAA title

 That’s as close as they could get because of Henderson.

-The senior guard had a three-point play to close the third quarter and then had the team’s first four points in the fourth to restore the double-digit lead, and the Huskies couldn’t recover.
+The senior guard had a three-point play to close the third quarter and then had the team’s first four points in the fourth to restore the double-digit lead.
+The Huskies couldn’t recover.

+“My teammates believed in me once again.
+We’ve been working so hard since Day 1, and it finally paid off, all my hard work, all my focus,” Henderson said.
+“Me trusting the process.
+Me trusting God.
+She just put me in a position just to be great, and today, we national champions.”

 This was UConn’s first trip to the championship game since 2016, when the Huskies won the last of four straight titles.
 Since then, the team has suffered heartbreaking defeats in the national semifinals, losing twice in overtime, before holding off Stanford on Friday night.
 The Huskies were trying to win their 12th title in the same city they won their first one in 1995.